-After marveling the world with its Galaxy S10 range, Samsung has announced new smartphones less than two months later, although the new Galaxy A80 has in mind another type of audience.
+After marveling at the world with its Galaxy S10 range, Samsung has announced new smartphones less than two months later, although the new Galaxy A80 has in mind another type of audience.

 Samsung introduced the Galaxy A80 in a triple event organized in Milan, Bangkok and São Paulo, which makes us think that the smartphone will be aimed at the European, Asian and Latin American public as a mid-range alternative to the Galaxy S10.